csci-e-29/0000aa-pset-0-starter/README.md

 ## Other grading aspects (40 points)

+These will be recurring standards for every problem set.
+Please see rubrics in Canvas for up to date details.

 ### Testing Quality (20 points)

 Take a look at the file [test_pset.py](test_pset.py).
 It has unittests you can run with `python3 -m unittest` or `pytest`.
 They all should pass!
 Do not touch the existing test methods, but you can add new ones to ensure your code is working properly.
-Try to ensure tests pass before you commit and push new code on your master branch!
+Try to ensure tests pass before you commit and merge/push new code on your master branch!
 This will help minimize the number of builds on the CI server.

 #### Test Coverage

-Travis/Code Climate will report overall test coverage; try to cover every major function and clause you write.
+Travis/Code Climate will report overall test coverage if set up correctly; try to cover every major function and clause you write.
+Travis will also display an output of coverage on the terminal.

 Some tools will show you exactly which lines are covered, eg: